We Love Ella Tribute

 Lizz Wright biography

 Lizz Wright hails from Hahira, South Georgia.
-Both her parents
+Both

-would encourage Lizz to absorb as much as the church could offer.
+He would encourage Lizz to absorb as much as the church could offer.

 As you may imagine, her childhood was definitely not ‘rule